-This occurs when heat is transferred by means of electromagnetic waves between two surfaces (or bodies) are in a vaccum.
-It is quite prevalent in space (such as as when the sun heats the earth), but not so much down here on earth's surface, where we are surrounded by a relatively dense atmosphere.
+This occurs when heat is transferred by means of electromagnetic waves between two surfaces or bodies, and generally becomes significant when they are in a vaccum or in very close proximity.
+It is quite prevalent in space (such as as when the sun heats the earth), but less so down here on earth's surface, where we are surrounded by a relatively dense atmosphere.
 The same applies to electronics.
 Generally speaking, heat transfer due to radiation can be neglected in the earth's atmosphere unless certain specific situations occur.
 The opposite is true in space - where the lack of air prevents cooling fans from doing their job.

 When an engineer is challenged with designing a computer to operate both on ground and in space, they must design a cooling system that takes advantage of the physics of the each situation.
 That is exactly what we do at Fastway Engineering.
 We help our clients optimize their computer and electronic designs by analyzing the physics of the situation.

 Contact us today to learn more about how Fastway Engineering can help you keep your electronics cool, whether they are on this planet or on their way to another one.